donghee214/blockchain-demo/createaDAO.md

         numProposals = proposalID+1;
     }

-    /* function to check if a proposal code matches */ function checkProposalCode(
+    //check if the proposal is a repeat function checkProposalCode(
         uint proposalNumber,
         address beneficiary,